allenGKC/Just-Javascript-Reading-Notes/README.md

 # Just-Javascript-Reading-Notes

-[Just javascript](https://justjavascript.com/) is a free course about javascript writen by [Dan Abramov](https://github.com/gaearon) which you can subscribe by email.
+[Just javascript](https://justjavascript.com/) is a free course about javascript written by [Dan Abramov](https://github.com/gaearon) which you can subscribe by email.

 Here is [the chinese traslation verion of Just javasript](https://songkeys.github.io/posts/jj-01/) translated by [@Songkeys](https://github.com/songkeys).